dimagi/commcare-hq/corehq/apps/es/README.rst

 1. Configure multiplexing on an index by passing in ``secondary`` index name to ``create_document_adapter``.

-   - Ensure that there is a migration in place for creating the index.
+   - Ensure that there is a migration in place for creating the index (see `Creating Elasticsearch Index Migrations <creating-elasticsearch-index-migrations_>`__ above).

-     **Note** Tooling around this is a WIP

    - *(Optional)* If the reindex involves other meta-index changes (shards, mappings, etc), also update those configurations at this time.